digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/nginx_performance_considerations.md

     code 03-setup-ingress-controller/assets/manifests/nginx-values-v4.0.6.yaml
     ```

-3. Then, uncomment `sysctl` section.
+3. Then, uncomment the `sys.fs.file-max` parameter from `sysctls` section.
 It should look like below:

     ```yaml
     sysctls: